-The cost of attendance may vary based on your program of study and special fees for that program.
+The cost of attendance may vary based on your program of study and the special fees for that program.
 Annual increases are often necessary to provide the highest quality instruction, facilities, programs and services, and the University strives to keep those increases reasonable.
 Students and families should plan for annual cost increases and be prepared for the financial commitment.

 Aid for International Students

 Graduate Aid: The majority of decisions regarding graduate funding are made at the departmental level, so contact your program to see what opportunities are available through your school or college.
-Your professors, faculty advisor, program director, or department chair are in the best position to determine if/how you will qualify for merit-based support from your graduate program.
+Your professors, faculty advisor, program director or department chair are in the best position to determine if/how you will qualify for merit-based support from your graduate program.
 You can also connect with your graduate admissions officer for more information.

 Note: If you are an international applicant who requires an F-1 Student Visa to come to Syracuse, please review the International Requirements for estimate information and instructions on how to submit sufficient funds.